 When you visit our website and sign up for an account, we’ll ask for your name, email address, credit card information, and other details to improve your experience and enable us to fulfil our relationship with you For information on the ways we secure this information, please see the “Security” section below.

 We may collect information about anyone who accesses the Confection site, whether they become a registered user or not.
 Example data-points include how often and for how long you are on the site, your search history, and other information related to your use of our service.
-We use this information internally to improve our service, but we will never publish this data or share it with (or sell it to) a third party.
+We use this information internally to improve our service, but we will never publish personally-identifying data without written permission.
+We never sell information — PII or non-PII — to third parties (eg., data brokers).
+We don’t share or sell the data we collect on behalf of customers.
+When we store data for customers, we silo it from other customer accounts.
+We only share limited, non-PII CRM data with third-party licensors with whom we have active NDAs and/or confidentiality agreements.
+Examples of this kind of information would include company name, company URL, and deal status (open, won, &c).

-While we never sell data to third parties, or share or sell data we collect on behalf of customers, Confection does link to third-party websites and embedded elements from third-party web services such as Google and Facebook.
+While we never sell data to third parties, Confection does link to third-party websites and embedded elements from third-party web services such as Google and Facebook.
 Search queries might be relayed to third-party data feeds to improve the search result.

 If you use Confection or follow links to third-party websites, some information about you and your query may be visible to these services.
 Even if the third-party website or service is affiliated with us, we have no control over their content, services, or data feeds, each of which relies on separate policies and data collection practices independent of Confection.
 As such, we are not responsible for, nor do we have any control over, the content or the privacy policies of those third-party websites or services.
 We encourage all users to read the privacy policies of each and every website linked to from or embedded in Confection.
 This privacy statement applies solely to information collected by Confection.